Skip to content

 Urine vs. Saliva vs. Hair: Which Drug Test Is Best for Your Workplace?

-Choosing the right drug testing method is essential for maintaining a safe, compliant, and productive workplace.
+Choosing from drug test workplace options is essential for maintaining a safe, compliant, and productive space.
 The three most common types of drug tests—urine, saliva, and hair—each offer distinct benefits and limitations.
 Here's a comprehensive comparison to help you determine which method best suits your organization's needs.

 Urine Drug Testing